 Federal judge to order R. Kelly to pay $300,000 to victim in sex crimes case to cover medical treatment

-Federal judge to order R. Kelly to pay $300,000 to victim in sex crimes case to cover medical treatmentget the free app

 A federal judge signaled Wednesday that she plans to order disgraced R&B superstar R. Kelly to pay more than $300,000 to one of his victims in a decades-long scheme to use his fame to sexually abuse young fans.